 What Other Sources Are Lumped Into Direct Traffic Tracking?

 There is a multitude of ways in which a source could mistakably be categorized as Direct Traffic.
-Google Analytics reports is far from perfect, and because there are countless ways for visitors to access a website, it can be hard for the platform to capture and record the most accurate data.
+Google Analytics is far from perfect.
+Some common errors have solutions, but because there are countless ways for visitors to access a website, it can be hard for the platform to capture and record the most accurate data.

 Some of the most common sources that are often bundled into the Direct Traffic category include: